ambrojessica/ambrojessica/README.md

 #### About Me 🌹
 - 🌺 Pronouns: she/her
-- 👩🏻‍💻 I am a bootcamp grad from Bloom Tech and I have learned all of the Full-Stack courses.
+- 👩🏻‍💻 I am a bootcamp grad from BloomTech and I have learned all of the Full-Stack courses.
      I am pursuing a career as a Frontend Web Developer or Software Engineer.
 - 💻 Languages:
 - 🌐 Front-End:
   ![HTML5](https://img.shields.io/badge/-HTML5-333333?style=flat&logo=HTML5)